alunegov/MiniAppContest/README.md

 ## Structure

+> [How to](https://core.telegram.org/bots#how-do-i-create-a-bot) create a bot and get the bot token.

+> [How to](https://core.telegram.org/bots/payments) connect a payment provider and get the payment token.

 ### backend

 Backend is based on **http.Server** - standard HTTP server and **httprouter** - HTTP request router.
 Server runs on the port 4001, and serves two API endpoints:
 - `/goods` - GET-request to get the list of shop items.
 Data is returned as JSON payload.
 - `/order` - POST-request to place the order.
 Order data is accepted as JSON request body.
+During the order processing invoice will be created via Bot API, it will be returned as JSON payload.

+Backend can be configured with this environment variables:
+- `TOKEN` - bot token (add `/test` for test environment).
+- `PAY_TOKEN` - pament provider token.

 It also supports OPTIONS requests.